yongzx/GSoC-2019-FrameNet/Documentation - Antonym Detection.md

 ---
 ## Bugs And Challenges

-**Long Processing Time** - To hasten the process of identifying all the antonyms, I used the parallel processing paradigm by having five Python scripts (`deployed_antonym_1.py`, `deployed_antonym_2.py`, `deployed_antonym_3.py`, `deployed_antonym_4.py`, `deployed_antonym_5.py`) for processing all the frames within FrameNet where each script handles 250 frames.
+**Long Processing Time** - To hasten the process of identifying all the antonyms, I used the parallel processing paradigm by creating five Python scripts (`deployed_antonym_1.py`, `deployed_antonym_2.py`, `deployed_antonym_3.py`, `deployed_antonym_4.py`, `deployed_antonym_5.py`) for processing all the frames within FrameNet where each script handled at most 250 frames.

-**Error** (`ModuleNotFoundError: No module named 'fused_layer_norm_cuda'`) - This error is caused by my previous local installation of `nvidia/apex` for BERT processing using the `pytorch-pretrained-bert` library.
-Even when `import apex` is not called in the script, if `apex` is installed and detect, the Python script will run into the `ModuleNotFoundError` because first of all, the Python script is not run on a GPU node with CUDA.
-Second, the deployed Singularity container built on my personal MacOS environment doesn't have the `apex` library installed with CUDA extensions.
+**Module Not Found Error** (`ModuleNotFoundError: No module named 'fused_layer_norm_cuda'`) - This error was caused by my previous local installation of `nvidia/apex` for BERT processing using the `pytorch-pretrained-bert` library in HPC clusters.
+Even when `import apex` was not called in the script, if `apex` was installed and detected, the Python script would run into the `ModuleNotFoundError`.
+The first reason was that all Python scripts were not run on a GPU node with CUDA - instead, they were run with CPU nodes of HPC clusters.
+Second, the deployed Singularity container that was built on my personal MacOS environment did not have the `apex` library installed with CUDA extensions due to the lack of GPUs, and it's impossible to `sudo pip3 install` the `apex` library on the HPC clusters.

 ---
 ## Documentation of Singularity Containers

-I create the Singularity container `/home/zxy485/zxy485gallinahome/week9-12/antonym-detection/production.sif` for this task of identifying new lexical units and creating BERT embeddings for them using Vagrant Box in MacOS.
+I created the Singularity container `/home/zxy485/zxy485gallinahome/week9-12/antonym-detection/production.sif` for this task of identifying new lexical units and creating BERT embeddings for them using Vagrant Box in MacOS.

 **Dependencies Installation in Singularity Container**